 To partially mitigate the illiquidity risk, and provide portfolio rebalancing tools, the Fund will focus its investment in income producing Core open end funds and REITs.
 Additionally, vehicles that promote diversification are preferred.
-Open end funds with a concentrated investor base will be avoided because they potentially reduce the Fund's ability to exercise its governance rights and/or limit liquidity.
+The risk associated with reduced investor control and illiquidity in Non-Core strategies will be mitigated by limiting exposure to any single investment strategy and/or manager.
+Both closed end funds and open end funds with a concentrated investor base will be avoided because they potentially reduce the Fund's ability to exercise its governance rights and/or limit liquidity.